phunware/maas-mapping-ios-sdk/README.md

 	to your podfile, then the dependencies of `PWCore` and `PWLocation` are automatically added.

-* Then add the `Framework/MNW_Images.xcassets` to your project, which contains the icons that will be used when starting a navigation.
+* Then add navigation icons the `Framework/MNW_Images.xcassets` to your project.

-Alternatively, all of the following frameworks can be added to the Vendor/Phunware directory of your project:

-- PWMapKit.framework
-- PWCore.framework
-- PWLocation.framework

 ## Documentation